 The Ultimate Foodie Guide to Charleston

-Charleston, South Carolina is one of America’s very best cities for food, and one of my favorite places to take a couple cheat days with some mouthwatering biscuits, barbecue and fried chicken.
+Looking for the best local Charleston foodie guide?
+You came to the right place.
+Charleston, South Carolina is one of America’s very best cities for food, and one of my favorite places to dine out on some fresh seafood, mouthwatering biscuits, barbecue and fried chicken.
 But, even if typical Southern fare like shrimp and grits, pimento cheese, or fried chicken isn’t your thing – Charleston’s buzzing restaurant scene has something for absolutely everyone, and it’s no wonder that this southern charm-ed city full of colorful architecture, cobblestone streets, and southern hospitality is a foodie’s dream.
-With Chucktown’s fresh seafood (you can get oysters pretty much anywhere in the city), incredible world-famous chefs (Husk, Hominy Grill, and FIG all boast James Beard Award-winning chefs), and new restaurants popping up all the time looking to put their own contemporary spin on the South’s famous cuisine, you can’t go wrong eating in Charleston.
+With Chucktown’s fresh seafood (you can get oysters pretty much anywhere in the city, and the shrimp are to-die-for), incredible world-famous chefs (Husk, Hominy Grill, and FIG all boast James Beard Award-winning chefs), and new restaurants popping up all the time looking to put their own contemporary spin on the South’s famous cuisine, you can’t go wrong eating in Charleston.
 Here are my very favorite restaurants in Charleston, for every occasion.

 Hands down the best barbecue in Charleston, head to Lewis for Texas-style house-smoked meats served up counter-style in an industrial-hip space with a hopping bar & plenty of outdoor picnic tables.
 If this spot feels a little like you’re in Austin, Texas, there’s a reason – pit-master Lewis learned his craft in Austin under world-famous Aaron Franklin, and then became the headliner at La Barbecue, a serious contender against Franklin BBQ.